| |

 through several name changes, its mission and purpose have remained

-the same.
-To fill the void and neglect left by the major publishing
+the same: to fill the void and neglect left by the major publishing

 While the press is primarily concerned with diasporic issues, it